Lapernum/Woyager/README.md

 How to run
 ===============
-Two-Modes Music Recommendation uses OpenAI's GPT-4 as the language model.
+Woyager uses OpenAI's GPT-4 as the language model.
 You need to have an OpenAI API key to use Voyager.
 You can get one from <a href="https://platform.openai.com/api-keys">here</a>.

 After the installation process, you need to change the openai key in **backend/user/utils.py** to your openai api key.